 Did we say hardwood was clean? ~ For those of you with allergies or problems with your breathing, hardwood is the perfect floor.
 Many Doctors and Specialists will recommend hardwood flooring for patients with these difficulties.
 Once again, if hardwood can breathe, it will never have mildew, bacteria or odor.
 As opposed to carpeting, hardwood floors can be cleaned thoroughly to remove allergy-causing agents such as dust, pollens, animal hair or dander.
 Carpet is evil.

-The most exciting things to happen in our industry was the launch of textures, such as hand scraped or wire brushed hardwoods, then followed was the fuming of the hardwood flooring which naturally deepens and darkens the tannins of the wood making the wood darker but with variation of color, and lastly the combination of oils to give hardwood a deep rich multi toned low sheen finish.
+The most exciting things to happen in our industry was the launch of textures, such as hand scraped or wire brushed hardwoods.
+This was followed by fuming of the hardwood flooring, which naturally deepens and darkens the tannins of the wood.
+Fuming makes the wood darker but with variation of color.
+Lastly oiled flooring was introduced, which is a combination of oils to give hardwood a deep rich multi toned low sheen finish.
 All of these on their own or combined have made some spectacular hard wearing floors that have become Touchwood’s “go-to” based on popularity.